Rahil-Shah/Recepit-Itemizer/README.md

-# Receipt Ring 🧾✨
+# Receipt Itemizer 🧾✨

-Receipt Ring is a modern, responsive web application for splitting receipt costs from a photo, line by line.
+Receipt Itemizer is a modern, responsive web application for splitting receipt costs from a photo, line by line.
 Using Tesseract OCR and the Gemini API, it extracts line items, assigns costs to different people, and handles tax adjustments automatically.

 ---